 - A 30-day money back guarantee if you’re not satisfied with your purchase

-- Guaranteed rent on vacant properties starting 45 days after the house is rent-ready
+- Vacancy protection on vacant properties starting 45 days after the house is rent-ready

-(If you’d like to learn more, you can get complete details about the Roofstock Guarantee here.)
+(If you’d like to learn more, you can get complete details about the Roofstock Guarantee and Vacancy protection here.)

-Investing in turnkey real estate is easy and convenient because all of the work has already been done.
-There’s no deferred maintenance and houses are move-in ready, if they’re not already occupied by a tenant.
+Investing in turnkey real estate is easy and convenient because you're typically investing in something that doesn't require a full-gut rehab.
+There's typically minimal deferred maintenance and houses are move-in ready, if they’re not already occupied by a tenant.

 Instant cash flow that begins the day of closing and zero downtime due to vacancy and repairs make turnkey rental property the perfect choice for the passive real estate investor.
 All you need to do is review the owner deposits and financial reports that the property manager sends you every month.